-Confirmation is needed on two major points i.e. identification of the agent (BSE or not) and the origin of the transmission.
-Pending confirmation, the data in this experiment are new to the extent that they show that the exchange by transfusion of (400 ml of) whole blood taken during the incubation period of a sheep infected with the BSE agent can transmit BSE to a healthy sheep.
-This ovine model adds to data obtained in mouse and hamster models of scrapie and human TSE.
+BSE agent is now clearly identified in sheep transfused with blood from BSE infected Cheviot sheep.
+This transmission via blood is also observed in natural scrapie.
+The data in this experiment show that the exchange by transfusion of (400 ml of) whole blood taken during the incubation period of a sheep infected with the BSE agent or scrapie agent can transmit TSE to a healthy sheep.
+This ovine model adds to data obtained in mouse and hamster models of scrapie and human TSE3.

-As these preliminary data still lack results from the controls and do not confirm the identity of the strain (scrapie or BSE) in both the donor and recipient animals, they can only be considered a tentative evidence of the transmissibility of the BSE agent through blood.
-If confirmed, the result will support already published European Commission (SANCO) SSC, SC MPMD, and EMEA opinions and recommendations on blood safety.
+These result supports already published European Commission (SANCO) SSC, SC MPMD, and EMEA opinions and recommendations on blood safety.
 Therefore, although the transmission of infectivity through blood in vCJD urgently needs further study, the data presented in this paper neither justify nor add arguments for the introduction of new methods or approaches to the assessment of blood safety.